 The first step is to complete your merchant application so you can get your Merchant Account set up and get ready to receive payments.
 We need to get your business fully underwritten so that we can legally process payments for you.
 Click here to sign up.

 After you have submitted your merchant application, you can really get started.
-You should determine if you prefer to use our Payment API or our Hosted Payment Page.
+You should determine if you prefer to use our Payment API or BlueSnap Checkout.

 We designed the BlueSnap Payment API for easy implementation and out-of-the-box global payment processing.
 It supports credit and debit card payments, ACH/ECP, SEPA Direct Debit, digital wallets, and Paypal.
-Design your own checkout form and use our Hosted Payment Fields to securely capture your shoppers data, or use our Embedded Checkout to streamline your development so you can start accepting payments quickly.
+Design your own checkout form and use our Hosted Payment Fields to securely capture your shoppers' data.

-If you’ve used our Payment API for implementation, we have included examples for each API request and response within its page.
-For example, refer to the examples in Auth Capture.
+If you're using the Payment API, you can find examples for each API request and response in the developer documentation.
+For example, refer to the examples for Auth Capture.

 In general, we recommend you at least complete a test for each of the following:

 - Authorization-only — (if your implementation supports this) This API call is generally used to perform card validation.
 It is also useful if you’re selling physical goods and need to account for the delay between your shopper's payment and your ability to ship the goods.